 - Atomic/ionic radii, ionization enthalpy, electron affinity, electronegativity, and reactivity of elements and their trends

-Subtopics of Class 11 Chemistry Chapter 3 Classification of Elements and Periodicity in Properties
+Subtopics of NCERT Solutions for Class 11 Chemistry Chapter 3 Classification of Elements and Periodicity in Properties

 - Why Do We Need To Classify Elements?